 Convenience food group Uniq is back in the black after increased food-to-go sales helped steer the business back to positive sales growth.

-In its fourth quarter trading update the firm announced that food-to-go sales were up 11.5% for the 13 weeks to 26 December.
-“Consumers responded well to the swift changes in our product range to deliver better value and innovation in key categories,” according to the company statement.
+In its fourth quarter trading update, the firm announced that food-to-go sales were up 11.5% for the 13 weeks to 26 December.
+“Consumers responded well to the swift changes in our product range to deliver better value and innovation in key categories,” said a company statement.

-Its Northampton business benefited from “new sandwich volume” with Marks and Spencer, worth £15m per annum, however this was partly offset by the loss of a “significant proportion” of its airline business, when British Airways announced its decision to reduce food services on short haul flights.
+Its Northampton business benefited from “new sandwich volume” with Marks & Spencer, worth £15m a year.
+However, this was partly offset by the loss of a “significant proportion” of its airline business, when British Airways announced its decision to reduce food services on short-haul flights.